 e) Previously winning the Nayef Al-Rodhan Prize does not affect an author’s eligibility to enter, provided the entry is for a different non-fiction book.

-f) Translated books are eligible if the UK publication coincides with the dates outlined in (a) above.
+f) Translated books are eligible if the UK publication coincides with the dates outlined in (b) above.

 g) Edited volumes are not eligible.

-h) Children’s books and picture books are not eligible for this Prize.
+h) Children’s books and picture books/graphic novels are not eligible for this Prize.

 i) Authors must be living at the time of submission.

-j) Publishers must submit three copies of the book they wish to nominate to: Nayef Al-Rodhan Prize, 10-11 Carlton House Terrace, SW1Y 5AH
+j) Nominations are invited from publishers, Fellows of the British Academy and by open call.
+Publishers must complete the online nominations form and submit three copies of the book they wish to nominate to: The Nayef Al-Rodhan Prize, The British Academy, 10-11 Carlton House Terrace, SW1Y 5AH

 k) Publishers may be called upon to submit up to 12 additional copies of a nominated book.